-- ▲ Long-term shareholder return target of approximately 7% p.a.2 (9.7%3 p.a. since IPO) - ▲ Attractive cash yield (5.3%4) with distributions fully cash-covered - Market cap of £1.65bn with good share liquidity - Focus on lower-risk, social and transportation infrastructure investments with public sector clients - Assets are primarily operational, predominantly availability-based, and principally located in the UK - Steady, predictable cashflows (revenues and costs) with inflation linkage - Low volatility and low correlation with broader equity market - Competitive and clear fee structure

-Based on 7.25p target dividends for FYE 31 March 2015 and share price of 135.9p at 31 March 2014.
+- ▲ Long-term shareholder return target of approximately 7% p.a.2 (11.1%3 p.a. since IPO) - ▲ Attractive cash yield (4.9%4) with distributions fully cash-covered - Market cap of £2.02bn5 with good share liquidity - Focus on lower-risk, social and transportation infrastructure investments with public sector clients - Assets are primarily operational, predominantly availability-based, and principally located in the UK - Steady, predictable cashflows (revenues and costs) with inflation linkage - Low volatility and low correlation with broader equity market - Competitive and clear fee structure - 1.
+As at 31 July 2015, using the Directors' valuation as at 31 March 2015 plus acquisitions at cost, less disposal proceeds, up to 31 July 2015 - 2.
+Target return for investors participating in the most recent New Ordinary Share issue of February 2013.
+This is a target only and there is no assurance that this target will be met. - 3.
+TSR on a share price plus dividends basis, as at 31 March 2015.
+Source: Thomson Reuters Datastream - Based on 7.45p target dividends for FYE 31 March 2016 and share price of 152.4p at 31 July 2015. - 5.
+As at 31 July 2015